SENSUIKAN!

 31 March 1942:

-Indian Ocean.
-N of the Maldive Islands.
-LtCdr Inaba sights an enemy vessel and initiates a torpedo approach.
-Just before releasing the torpedoes the target is identified as a hospital ship and he calls off the attack.
-The ship is the HMHS VITA en route from Addu.
-(Later the VITA picks up the survivors of the HMS HERMES).
+Indian Ocean, off Eight Degree Channel.
+At 1635, LtCdr Inaba sights an enemy vessel and commences an approach.
+Just before firing his torpedoes, the target is identified as a hospital ship and the attack called off.
+I-6's target was most likely HMHS VITA en route from Addu.
+(Later, VITA picks up the survivors of carrier HMS HERMES).

 2 April 1942:

-Indian Ocean.
-W of Bombay.
-The I-6 torpedoes the 5, 897-ton British transport CLAN ROSS.
-She is hit by three torpedoes and at 0514 goes down by the stern at 15-58N, 68-24E.
-Her crew escapes in three lifeboats.
-The I-6 surfaces.
-According to a Japanese historian, the I-6's medical officer provides the survivors with water and biscuits and gives them the bearing to Bombay.
-Before their departure, the submarine's crew lines up on the afterdeck, salutes the survivors and wishes them a "Bon Voyage!" in broken French.
+I-6 surfaces again to question the survivors.
+Her medical officer provides them with water and biscuits and gives them the bearing to Bombay.
+Before departure, the off-duty crew lines up on the afterdeck and salutes the survivors, wishing them a "Bon Voyage!" in broken French.

 5 April 1942: Operation "C":

-Vice Admiral Nagumo Chuichi's Carrier Striking Force ("Kido Butai") attacks the British naval base on Columbo, Ceylon (now Sri Lanka).
+Vice Admiral Nagumo Chuichi's Carrier Striking Force ("Kido Butai") attacks the British naval base on Colombo, Ceylon (now Sri Lanka).
 They wreck the base's facilities, destroy 27 aircraft and sink several ships.
-A floatplane finds Vice Admiral James Somerville's Eastern Fleet's cruisers HMS CORNWALL and the DORSETSHIRE at sea.
+A floatplane finds Vice Admiral (later Admiral of the Fleet/Sir) James Somerville's Eastern Fleet's cruisers HMS CORNWALL and DORSETSHIRE at sea.
 Nagumo's airmen sink both ships, but are unsuccessful in their search for the rest of Somerville's fleet.

 7 April 1942: